llamaqwerty/fortnite-builds-archive/README.md

   If you have issues downloading from different links then check to see if they are addressed here.

+  If a google drive link says there are too many people use the [bypass glitch](https://www.youtube.com/watch?v=_xW9w1d2LEY)

   Certain links don't work on the first try

   Buzzheavier will be broken if your adblocker is enabled